-- 1 Why do we not reserve -- why do we not make this one of the things we continue - 2 to work through a little before we get to the floor and hopefully meet your needs there. - 3 I understand exactly where you are coming from. - 4 Is there any objection to those modifications?
+1 Why do we not reserve why do we not make this one of the things we continue 2 to work through a little before we get to the floor and hopefully meet your needs there.
+3 I understand exactly where you are coming from.
+4 Is there any objection to those modifications?
 They are not really amendments.
-I - 5 call them modifications. - 6 [No response.] - 7 THE CHAIRMAN.
-If not, then those modifications will be in this. - 8 SENATOR CORKER.
-Mr. Chairman? - 9 THE CHAIRMAN.
-Yes. - 10 SENATOR CORKER.
+I 5 call them modifications.
+6 [No response.]
+7 THE CHAIRMAN.
+If not, then those modifications will be in this.
+8 SENATOR CORKER.
+Mr. Chairman?
+9 The Chairman.
+Yes.
+10 SENATOR CORKER.
 I know we are getting ready to vote.
-I just want to thank you - 11 for a great discussion.
-And to Senator Rubio and Senator Casey, as this moves along, I - 12 am still hoping.
-I thought you actually came up with a pretty good resolve, and I am - 13 not sure what we did on 12 does not resolve the concerns that we had before.
-But we - had to have a policy discussion like this on Syria, and I think it has been outstanding. - 15 And I think this has furthered everybody's understanding, and I just want to thank you - 16 for that. - 17 THE CHAIRMAN.
-Well, I thank everybody, Senator Corker, and I thank you - 18 particularly and Senator Rubio.
-Casey is not here.
-But you know, this is what the
+I just want to thank you 11 for a great discussion.
+And to Senator Rubio and Senator Casey, as this moves along, I 12 am still hoping.
+I thought you actually came up with a pretty good resolve, and I am 13 not sure what we did on 12 does not resolve the concerns that we had before.
+But we 14 had to have a policy discussion like this on Syria, and I think it has been outstanding.
+14 15 had to have a policy discussion like this on Syria, and I think it has been outstanding.
+And I think this has furthered everybody's understanding, and I just want to thank you 15 And I think this has furthered everybody's understanding, and I just want to thank you

-- 1 committee is supposed to do, and I think it is terrific that we have spent the time
+1 committee is supposed to do, and I think it is terrific that we have spent the time

-- 2 digging into this.
+2 digging into this.
 This is very, very important.
 A lot of people will take note of what

-- 3 we say on these things and it is important to get the language correct.
+3 we say on these things and it is important to get the language correct.
 So I really

-- 4 appreciate the extra effort to do that.
+4 appreciate the extra effort to do that.

-- 5 So what I propose is we do a quick voice vote en bloc.
+5 So what I propose is we do a quick voice vote en bloc.
 Well, we just adopted

-- 6 those.
+6 those.
 So now we need a voice vote on the resolution, as amended, unless there is a

-- 7 request for a roll call.
+7 request for a roll call.

-- 8 SENATOR RISCH.
+8 SENATOR RISCH.
 Mr. Chairman, I would like a roll call please.

-- 9 THE CHAIRMAN.
+9 THE CHAIRMAN.
 Then the clerk will call the roll.

-- 10 THE CLERK.
+10 THE CLERK.
 Mrs. Boxer?

-- 11 THE CHAIRMAN.
+11 The Chairman.
 Aye by proxy.

-- 12 This is the Syrian resolution, as amended.
+12 This is the Syrian resolution, as amended.

-- 13 THE CLERK.
+13 The Clerk.
 Mr. Menendez?

-- 14 SENATOR MENENDEZ.
+14 Senator Menendez.
 Aye.

-- 15 THE CLERK.
+15 THE CLERK.
 Mr. Cardin?

-- 16 Senator Cardin.
+16 Senator Cardin.
 Aye.

-- 17 THE CLERK.
+17 THE CLERK.
 Mr. Casey?

-- 18 THE CHAIRMAN.
+18 The Chairman.
 Aye by proxy.

-- THE CLERK.
+1 THE CLERK.
 Mr. Webb?

-- THE CHAIRMAN.
+2 The Chairman.
 No vote.

-- THE CLERK.
+3 THE CLERK.
 Mrs. Shaheen?

-- THE CHAIRMAN.
+4 THE CHAIRMAN.
 Aye by proxy.

-- 5 THE CLERK.
+5 The Clerk.
 Mr. Coons?

-- THE CHAIRMAN.
+6 THE CHAIRMAN.
 Aye by proxy.

-- THE CLERK.
+7 THE CLERK.
 Mr. Durbin?

-- Senator Durbin.
+8 Senator Durbin.
 Aye.

-- THE CLERK.
+9 Тне Сlerк.
 Mr. Udall?

-- SENATOR UDALL.
+10 Senator Udall.
 Aye.

-- THE CLERK.
+11 THE CLERK.
 Mr. Lugar?

-- SENATOR LUGAR.
+12 Senator Lugar.
 No.

-- THE CLERK.
+13 THE CLERK.
 Mr. Corker?

-- Senator Corker.
+14 Senator Corker.
 No.

-- THE CLERK.
+15 THE CLERK.
 Mr. Risch?

-- Senator Risch.
+16 SENATOR RISCH.
 No.

-- SENATOR LUGAR.
+17 Senator Lugar.
 Mr. Rubio?

-- Senator Rubio.
+18 Senator Rubio.
 Aye.